 The RAC Hub consolidates the relevant evidence and facilitates access to practical resources and relevant literature for specific professional groups.
 The RAC Hub contains discrete sets of content and resources designed to meet the information needs of a particular group or to accumulate the content base around a particular issue or care.
 These are organised to help the professionals in this area to easily and quickly find context relevant content.

-Framework of Palliative Care for Community-Based Aged Care
+Framework of Palliative Care for Community-Based Aged Care (77kb pdf)

 Developed for GPs by ANZSPM through the Decision Assist consortium.